Alex-Toucan/plans/wos/NAPrules.md

 **Reminders:**

-- Avoid gathering near other alliance's hive **OR** sitting in their hive to not get attacked.
+- Avoid gathering near other alliances' hive **OR** sitting in their hive, not to get attacked.
 - Do **NOT** solo attack against powerful alliances.
 - Only rally **ONCE** to any cities, within our hive, to warn them.
 Further discussion will have to follow for resolution.